ratify-project/ratify/docs/developer/verifier.md

 2. verificationCertStores:

-cert store is a mapping from certificate group to certStores.
-A certificate store defines the list of certificate to fetch from the provider, here is an example of fetching azure keyvault certificates using workload identity.
+Cert store is a mapping from certificate group to certStores.
+A certificate store resource defines the list of certificate to fetch from the provider, here is an example of fetching azure keyvault certificates using workload identity.
+Note, version is optional, the latest version is fetched.
+It is recommended to pin to a version, if you create a new version of the certificate , please update the Cert store CR so the latest version.
 CertStore is only available in K8 scenario, customer can used nameStore filters.
 When verificationCertStores exist, verification certs is ignored.

 A sample notary verifier with verificationCertStores defined